Amaroq-Clearwater/BLAKER/README.txt

 4. Scan that PDF file by BLAKER at another PC.
 5. The original file(s) will be restored.

+We don't provide TWAIN interface.
+Please convert papers to a PDF file by another software.

 ## How to use BLAKER Images

 1. Load some files into BLAKER.